osamja/local_sockets/app/README.md

 	* Serving file twice causes 'Address already in use' error.
 	* Uploading nothing results in a 'None' upload which changes the URL address.
 	* Closing window causes http.run_forever error.
 Non-main thread was closed but expected to keep running.
+	* Show URL only when server is running. exit

 ### IMPROVEMEMENTS